-In addition to delaying the audio the same amount that the video is being delayed (in the video frame synchronizer), additional user requested delay may be added or removed with this control.
+In addition to delaying the audio the same amount that the video is being delayed (through the video processing), additional user requested delay may be added or removed with this control.

 WARNING: Both the embedded audio AND the external AES audio are delayed by this amount.